-- Plan includes €253m investment on physical, €30m on social and €10m on economic programmes
+The Plan includes a €253m investment on physical, €30m on social and €10m on economic programmes.

 The Framework Implementation anticipates an average of €28m per annum invested over the term of this Government and beyond, with the funding drawn from the exchequer, European funding, the voluntary housing sector and the private sector.
 The plan will also dovetail with the Limerick 2030 Economic Plan designed to revitalise the city and countywide economy.

 While the largest spend will be on Physical Regeneration projects over the next ten years with €253m, each of the three pillars are mutually dependent.
 Some €30m will be spent on Social Regeneration projects, which has been already significantly funded over the past five years, and a further €10m on Economic Regeneration.

 Physical regeneration, which is already underway with a number of cross-city developments, will involve a range of projects from new housing construction to renewal/retrofitting of housing, social and educational projects as well as road network infrastructure.

 Design will be a key element to all physical regeneration projects to ensure that it facilitates a greater sense of community.
 The programme of new build, rebuild and refurbishment will also be subject to the adoption of social clauses to enhance the prospects of local employment and training during the physical regeneration process.

 The single largest spend in the overall Implementation Plan will be €40m on the Coonagh-Knockalisheen Distributor Road.

 In the Southill and Ballinacurra Weston areas some €16m will be spent on the refurbishment of public and private houses.
 There will be an investment of €15m on elderly and conventional housing at Lord Edward Street.